 After launching a Kickstarter campaign last year, fashion designer Laura Thapthimkuna has finally completed her 3D printed Vortex Dress.

-A Belgian fashion design student brought 3D printed glasses to his Fashion Academy runway.
-Could this be the future of how we make glasses?
+A Belgian fashion design student has brought an interesting 3D printed glasses project to his Fashion Academy runway but could this be the future of how we make glasses?

-A German physicist is hoping to reproduce the cockpit of a rare WWII warbird - the Ju 388 - from scratch using the power of 3D printing.
+A German physicist is hoping to reproduce the cockpit of a rare WWII warbird from scratch using the power of 3D printing.